microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 One of the columns on the right is the estimated query plan in XML.
 Reading the details of this XML is beyond the scope of this workshop but contains the details of how the query plan was built using table variable deferred compilation.
 In addition, in these XML details is the use of an Adaptive Join, which is another capability of Intelligent Query Processing.

-If you saved the XML output as a `.sqlplan` file and opened up the file in SQL Server Management Studio (SSMS), you would see the following graphical plan for the query using compatibility` level = 130`:
+If you saved the XML output as a `.sqlplan` file and opened up the file in SQL Server Management Studio (SSMS), you would see the following graphical plan for the query using `compatibility_level = 130`:

 ![IQP query plan 130](../graphics/IQP_query_plan_130.jpg)

 In this plan, the query processor chooses to use the table variable as the outer table of a **Nested Loops Join** which means it iterates through each row in the outer table to join to the inner table.
 Since the query processor estimates one row for the table variable, this is reasonable.
 But in reality, there are over 200,000 rows in the table variable so this ends up with many unnecessary logical reads (hence the high number of logical IO from query store)

-The following output is an example for the stored procedure execution with compatibility level of 150:
+The following output is an example for the stored procedure execution with `compatibility_level = 150`:

 ![IQP query plan 150](../graphics/IQP_query_plan_150.jpg)